mjkim21-dev/mjkim.github.io/docs/03-Component-Selection/Component-Selection.md

 ### Rationale for the ESP
-The ESP32-S3-WROOM-1-N4 was chosen primarily because it supports native BLE communication and is available in a surface-mount module, satisfying the project requirement that all components be Surface Mounted.
+The ESP32-S3-WROOM-1-N4 was chosen primarily because it supports native BLE communication and is available in a surface-mount module, satisfying the project requirement that all components be surface-mounted.
 The ESP32 provides sufficient processing power and peripherals for BLE client operation.
 Required pins for this project include 3.3V and GND.

 ## Power Budget